flame-code/FLAME/docs/ann.rst

     default: ``0``

-**ampl_rand**: (real) The amplitude of random numbers used as the initial values for ANN weights.
+**ampl_rand**: (real) The amplitude of random numbers used as the initial values of the ANN weights.

     default: ``1.d0``